phac-nml/irida/doc/developer/rest/index.md

 Each sample will refer to a [collection of sequence files](#sequence-file-collection) that have been sequenced and uploaded to IRIDA.
 Every record in the sequence files resource collection has a `self` rel to access the [individual sequence file](#sequence-file-individual).

+The sample will also contain a [list of paired-end sequence files](#sequence-file-pairs-collection) and [individual paired-end files](#sequence-file-pairs-individual).

 #### Sequence File Collection
 {:.no_toc}